-Insurance companies typically look back at your record for a period of three to five years, depending upon what the state insurance regulatory body allows and an insurance company’s guidelines.
+Insurance companies typically look back at your record for three to five years, depending upon what the state insurance regulatory body allows and an insurance company’s guidelines.

-In some states, however, there are laws that limit how far back the insurance company can “look back” to determine rates, even if the violation remains on your driving record for a longer period of time.
+In some states, however, some laws limit how far back the insurance company can “look back” to determine rates, even if the violation remains on your driving record for a more extended time.

-Having a good driving record, free of moving violations and points, can help you get better auto insurance rates and even a good driver discount.
+A good driving record free of moving violations and points can help you get better auto insurance rates and even a good driver discount.

-In some states you can improve your driving record by taking traffic school or a driver improvement class.
-Your DMV will be able to give you information on if such programs are available in your state or specific area of a state.
+You can improve your driving record in some states by taking traffic school or a driver improvement class.
+Your DMV will be able to inform you if such programs are available in your state.

 “It is always a good idea to periodically discuss your insurance policy and how it works with your own insurance professional,” Walker says.
 “Doing so can help you learn more about your insurance premium, and any potential discounts that may be available.”